canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

 to collaborate on code.
 Essentially, you can push a branch into a shared space, and anyone on that team can then commit to the branch.

-This means that you can use git in the same way that you would use something like SVN, i.e. centrally hosting a branch that many people commit to.

 Git checkouts
 ----------------